ory/oathkeeper/README.md

 ## Sponsors

 Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website. [a href="https://opencollective.com/ory/sponsor/0/website" ]
+Your logo will show up here with a link to your website. [a href="ctive.com/ory/sponsor/0/website" target="_blank""

+]

 <a href="https://opencollective.com/ory/sponsor/0/website" target="_blank"><img src="https://opencollective.com/ory/sponsor/0/avatar.svg"></a>